 Gen. 21:10-21 Wherefore she said unto Abraham, Cast out this bondwoman and her son: for the son of this bondwoman shall not be heir with my son, even with Isaac.
 And the thing was very grievous in Abraham's sight because of his son.
 And God said unto Abraham, Let it not be grievous in thy sight because of the lad, and because of thy bondwoman; in all that Sarah hath said unto thee, hearken unto her voice; for in Isaac shall thy seed be called.
 And also of the son of the bondwoman will I make a nation, because he is thy seed.
 And Abraham rose up early in the morning, and took bread, and a bottle of water, and gave it unto Hagar, putting it on her shoulder, and the child, and sent her away: and she departed, and wandered in the wilderness of Beersheba.
 And the water was spent in the bottle, and she cast the child under one of the shrubs.
 And she went, and sat her down over against him a good way off, as it were a bow shot: for she said, Let me not see the death of the child.
 And she sat over against him, and lift up her voice, and wept.
 And God heard the voice of the lad; and the angel of God called to Hagar out of heaven, and said unto her, What aileth thee, Hagar? fear not; for God hath heard the voice of the lad where he is.
 Arise, lift up the lad, and hold him in thine hand; for I will make him a great nation.
 And God opened her eyes, and she saw a well of water; and she went, and filled the bottle with water, and gave the lad drink.
 And God was with the lad; and he grew, and dwelt in the wilderness, and became an archer.
 1And he dwelt in the wilderness of Paran: and his mother took him a wife out of the land of Egypt.

-According to the Book of Jasher, Avraham went into the wilderness to visit Ishmael several times and Ishmael still loved and followed after the ways of Avraham and his G-d and took his counsel.
+According to the Book of Jasher, Abraham went into the wilderness to visit Ishmael several times and Ishmael still loved and followed after the ways of Abraham and his God and took his counsel.
 We see in the Torah that Isaac and Ishmael reconcile at the death of their Father.

 Gen 25:8-10 Then Abraham gave up the ghost, and died in a good old age, an old man, and full of years; and was gathered to his people.
 And his sons Isaac and Ishmael buried him in the cave of Machpelah, in the field of Ephron the son of Zohar the Hittite, which is before Mamre; The field which Abraham purchased of the sons of Heth: there was Abraham buried, and Sarah his wife.

 Ishmael is thought and is claimed to be the Muslim people.
-Ishmael is our cousin, Oh to G-d that we may bring him back to the G-d and faith of Avraham Avinu!
-So be it L-RD!
+Ishmael is our cousin, Oh to God that we may bring him back to the God and faith of Avraham Avinu!
+So be it LORD!
 So be it!
 Ameyn!